josephworks/BungeeSpigot/README.md

 ## Installation

-1. Remove your commands.yml
+1. Remove your current commands.yml after copying your current custom commands (If Any)
-2. add the latest commands.yml from https://github.com/josephworks/BungeeSpigot/releases to your server's root directory
+2. Add the latest commands.yml from https://github.com/josephworks/BungeeSpigot/releases to your server's root directory

 ## Commands